ampproject/amphtml/contributing/TESTING.md

 `gulp firebase --file path/to/file`                                     | Same as above, but copies over the file specified as `firebase/index.html`.
 `gulp firebase --min`                                                   | Same as `gulp firebase`, but uses minified files of the form `/dist/v0/amp-component-name.js` instead of unminified files of the form `/dist/v0/amp-component-name.max.js`.
 `gulp firebase --nobuild`                                               | Same as `gulp firebase`, but skips the `gulp build` step.
-`gulp e2e`                                                              | Runs all end to end tests on Chrome.
+`gulp e2e`                                                              | Runs all end-to-end tests on Chrome.
-`gulp e2e --files=<test-files-path-glob>`                               | Runs end to end tests from the specified files on the latest Chrome browser.
+`gulp e2e --files=<test-files-path-glob>`                               | Runs end-to-end tests from the specified files on the latest Chrome browser.
-`gulp e2e --nobuild`                                                    | Runs all end to end tests without building the runtime.
+`gulp e2e --nobuild`                                                    | Runs all end-to-end tests without building the runtime.
 `gulp e2e --testnames`                                                  | Lists the name of each test being run, and prints a summary at the end.

 ## Manual testing